Kushal2006/PCB-To-Path-Generator/README.md

 <img src="Diagram.png" width="300">

 The main purpose of the software is to automate or significantly reduce the time consumed by manual programming of soldering systems.
+// Setup

+To run this on your computer you would need a Ubuntu 24 OS, and the instructions are for Ubuntu 24 as we are suing ROS2 Jazzy

+S1) Download the entire zip file and seperate the PCB_TO_PATH_GENERATOR and the ROS2 scara_sim package

 // Working